 - By Shane Harris

 Shane Harris is a senior staff writer at Foreign Policy, covering intelligence and cyber security.
 He is the author of The Watchers: The Rise of America's Surveillance State, which chronicles the creation of a vast national security apparatus and the rise of surveillance in America.
 The Watchers won the New York Public Library’s Helen Bernstein Book Award for Excellence in Journalism, and the Economist named it one of the best books of 2010.
 Shane is the winner of the Gerald R. Ford Prize for Distinguished Reporting on National Defense.
 He has four times been named a finalist for the Livingston Awards for Young Journalists, which honor the best journalists in America under the age of 35.
-Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., John HudsonJohn Hudson is a senior reporter at Foreign Policy covering diplomacy and national security., Yochi Dreazen
+Prior to joining Foreign Policy, he was the senior writer for The Washingtonian and a staff correspondent at National Journal., John HudsonJohn Hudson is a senior reporter at Foreign Policy, where he covers diplomacy and national security issues in Washington.
+He has reported from several geopolitical hotspots, including Ukraine, Pakistan, Malaysia, China, and Georgia.
+Prior to joining FP, John covered politics and global affairs for the Atlantic magazine’s news blog, the Atlantic Wire.
+In 2008, he covered the August war between Russia and Georgia from Tbilisi and the breakaway region of Abkhazia.
+He has appeared on CNN, MSNBC, BBC, C-SPAN, Fox News radio, Al Jazeera, and other broadcast outlets.
+He has been with the magazine since 2013., Yochi Dreazen

 Yochi Dreazen is a Managing Editor for News at Foreign Policy.
 He is also writer-in-residence at the Center for a New American Security.
 His book about military suicide was published by Random House's Crown division in 2014.